Skip to main content

 Catalog Output

-You can use the Catalog Output step to encode CSV text file formats by using the schema that is defined in PDI to create or replace a data resource in Data Catalog.
-You can also use the Catalog Output step to add metadata to a data resource.
-Data that is output by the Catalog Output step is saved in the selected Hadoop Distributed File System (HDFS) or S3 ecosystem and registered as a resource in Data Catalog.
+Use the Catalog Output step to encode CSV text file types or Parquet data formats using the schema defined in PDI to create a new resource or to replace or update an existing resource in Lumada Data Catalog.
+Metadata can be added.
+The data is saved in the selected Hadoop or S3 ecosystem and registered as a resource in Data Catalog.

 You must have role permissions in Data Catalog to write the data resources.
-If a new data resource is created, the data resource must first be profiled by Data Catalog to be recognized and available for use.
+If a new data resource is created, it must be profiled by Data Catalog to be recognized and available for use.

-For more information about accessing Data Catalog in PDI, see PDI and Data Catalog.
+For more information about accessing Lumada Data Catalog in PDI, see PDI and Data Catalog.

 Before you begin